 The Company is a wholly owned subsidiary of KDDI Corporation, one of the largest telecommunications providers in Japan with 50 years of excellence in dependable connectivity.
-KDDI Corporation has over 100 offices around the globe in 62 cities.
-Established in 1989, originally to provide managed ICT solutions for European branches and subsidiaries of key Japanese corporations, the Company now provides a wide range of ICT solutions and services, including network, cloud computing and system integration to customers in the EMEA region from its head office in London and branch offices in the Netherlands, Belgium, Turkey and Russia.
+KDDI Corporation has over 100 offices around the globe.
+Established in 1989, originally to provide managed ICT solutions for European branches and subsidiaries of key Japanese corporations, the Company now provides a wide range of ICT solutions and services, including network, cloud computing and system integration to customers in the EMEA region from its head office in London and branch offices in the Netherlands, Belgium and Turkey.

 - The Company operates a local and regional supply chain with a preference for long term business relationships.